-Staff Analysis: Orange Land should be required to notify the Commission in writing, that it has adjusted its books in accordance with the Commission's decision.
-Orange Land should submit a letter within 90 days of the final order in this docket, confirming that the adjustments to all the applicable NARUC USOA primary accounts have been made to the Utility's books and records.
-In the event the Utility needs additional time to complete the adjustments, notice should be provided within seven days prior to the deadline.
-Upon providing good cause, staff should be given administrative authority to grant an extension of up to 60 days.
+ORDERED that Orange Land Utilities, LLC shall be required to notify this Commission in writing, that it has adjusted its books in accordance with our decision.
+Orange Land Utilities, LLC shall submit a letter within 90 days of the final order in this docket, confirming that the adjustments to all the applicable NARUC USOA primary accounts have been made to the

+Utility's books and records.
+In the event the Utility needs additional time to complete the adjustments, notice shall be provided within seven days prior to the deadline.
+Upon providing good cause, our staff is hereby given administrative authority to grant an extension of up to 60 days.
+It is further